CivicKnowledge/ambry-client/README.rst

     $ ambrydl http://example.com d03r003 cdph.ca.gov-hci-abuse_neglect-california

 By default, the files will be written with the cache key, which is the standard path name for ambry files.
-YOu can also use the ```-v`` option to write the file names using the vid, or ``-n`` to write the files using the vname.
+You can also use the ``-v`` option to write the file names using the vid, or ``-n`` to write the files using the vname.

 API